kiariendegwa/SDC-term-3/Path-Planning-Project/ModelDocumentation.md

 ## Future work
 Given the time constraints other lane changing logic could have been coded into the vehicle to optimize its speed around the track.

-Such as planning multiple lane changes in a single trajectory.
+Other methods include using a neural network for behavioural cloning given the sensor fusion data and training data and using a deep Q-learner to optimize model parameters, again using the sensor fusion data as areward signal.
+The reward signal being the average speed of the vehicle per km of the track.